mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

     }
 ```

-Then, we can assemble all the pieces together, in our first version of the `getSalaryGapWithMax` function:
+Then, we can assemble all the pieces together in our first version of the `getSalaryGapWithMax` function:

 ```kotlin
 class JobsService(private val jobs: Jobs) {